-Abbeyfield follows the procedure set out by the WSCB 'Allegations against adults' flowchart (Appendix 5):
+Abbeyfield School follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.

-Where anyone in the school has a concern about the behaviour or an adult who works or volunteer at the school, they must immediately consult the Headteacher who will refer to the Designated Officer for Allegations (DOFA).
+Where anyone in the school has a concern about the behaviour or an adult who works or volunteer at the school, they must immediately consult the Headteacher/Principal who will refer to the Designated Officer for Allegations (DOFA).

-Any concern or allegation against the Headteacher will be reported to the Chair of Governors without informing the Headteacher.
+Any concern or allegation against the Headteacher/Principal will be reported to the Chair of Governors without informing the Headteacher/Principal.